How to watch PE with Joe Wicks: Fitness coach launches online videos for children at home

 Every workout is 30 minutes long and the fitness coach has confirmed that he'll continue with the lessons as long as possible.

-On Monday (March 23rd), Joe took to his Instagram to reveal that 806k households have tuned in to watch his PE lesson.
+Last Monday (March 23rd), Joe took to his Instagram to reveal that 806k households have tuned in to watch his first PE lesson.

-Clearly, Joe is on a mission to keep kids healthy during their self-isolation period!
+Clearly, Joe is on a mission to help kids stay active and healthy during the self-isolation period!

-@thebodycoach my 3 year old son absolutely loved #PEwithJoe - same again tomorrow!
-What a way to start the day and I even joined in too although not quite so fit as my son lol pic.twitter.com/NKAWvhCWkn— Jason (@jakeyc87) March 23, 2020

 What are parents saying about Joe's PE lessons?

-Many of them have taken to Twitter to share that their kids enjoyed the morning workout.
+Many have taken to Twitter to share that their kids are enjoying the daily morning exercises.

 One tweeted: “A big thank you to #joewicks, I completed his PE lesson this morning with my 2yo and we loved it!
 A PE teacher myself, I salute you sir.”